JadeMatrix/SHOW/README.md

 SHOW assumes a modern approach to application hosting, and is intended to be run behind a full reverse proxy such as [NGINX](https://nginx.org/).
 As such, SHOW will not support HTTP/2 or TLS (HTTPS); instead, you should write your applications to serve local HTTP/1.0 and HTTP/1.1 requests.

 You can find SHOW's documentation, including a tutorial, on [ReadTheDocs.io](http://show-cpp.readthedocs.io/).
 SHOW uses the [`zlib` license](LICENSE).
-A C++11 compiler and a POSIX operating system are required.
+A C++11 compiler and a POSIX operating system (or POSIX compatibility layer) are required.